berserkhmdvhb/agentic-scraper/README.md

 **Agentic Scraper** is an intelligent, LLM-powered web scraping tool with a Streamlit interface.
 It processes multiple URLs in parallel, extracts structured data using adaptive agent logic, and presents results in an interactive UI.

-Built with modern Python, this project blends async scraping, schema-aware extraction, and human-friendly presentation — all in one app.
+Built with modern Python, this project blends async scraping, schema-aware extraction, automated screenshot capture, and human-friendly presentation — all in one app.

 ---